Aadit3003/fst-noun-verb-sw-so/README.md

 # Morphological and Phonological Analysis of East African languages (so, sw)
-Morphological analysis of Somali and Swahili Noun + Verb forms
+Morphological and Phonological analysis of 2 East African languages - Somali and Swahili.
+The Somali list of underlying forms contains 135 words (both nouns and verbs), and the Swahili list of lexeme forms contains 452 words (52 nouns, 400 verbs).
+We use FOMA and LEXC scripts to write the Finite State Transducers for both languages.

 ## File Structure